How To Create To Do Lists In WordPress

 To-Do List Categories

-Select ‘Enabled’ to organize your list into categories, otherwise leave this option set to ‘Disabled’.
+Choose ‘Enabled’ to organize your to-do list into categories, otherwise leave this option set to ‘Disabled’.

 You can create ‘public’ and ‘private’ categories for your lists.

-Categories set to ‘private’ will not be visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories are not visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View lets you specify how your lists will be viewed.
-You can select three types of list views:
+List View lets you choose how your lists are viewed.
+You can choose from three kinds of list views:

-- Individual – Choosing this option lets each user create and manage their own private to-do list.
+- Individual – Choosing this option lets users create and manage their own private to-do list.

-- Group – Select this option if you want all users to be able to share the same to-do list.
+- Group – Use this option if you want all users to be able to share the same to-do list.

-- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to create a master list for all users, where users have their own individual items to complete.
+If you choose the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order